Making it onto a college baseball program and staying with it for all 4 years is not easy. Playing high school baseball also has its challenges.

 The forum thread on Leo is remarkable not just for its longevity, but for the rich detail and humble honesty of the author.
-He voices thoughts that most sports parents have at one point or another, but rarely express out loud.
+He voices thoughts and emotions that most sports parents have at one point or another, but rarely express out loud.
 The thread is also remarkable for the extensive and often very wise commentary and advice from other posters who had already observed their own child playing from a young age through to college.

 By reading through the story in its entirety—either in the original thread, through these blog posts, or both—you will learn a lot about the process of going from Little League, to middle school, to high school, and finally to college baseball.
 I sure did.

 I verified a few key facts related to the story.
 Is it possible that some details are exaggerated or may not be strictly true to what actually happened?
 Sure.
 Few people recall stories with no bias and perfect memory.